The J-TAC makes move to online-only publication

 By Kayla Fritz –

 Who needs paper?
 Not The J-TAC.
-The J-TAC, Tarleton’s 92-year-old newspaper, will transition from a printed product to online-only this spring semester.
+The J-TAC, Tarleton’s 92-year-old newspaper, will transition from a printed product to online-only this spring semester, thanks to the hosting services of companies such as Hostiserver that will host the domain for the previously printed newspaper now turned digital.

 Student Publications Director Jim Looby said he has anticipated change for the newspaper for the past couple years — since budget cuts began.